metal1kmonk3y/clusterWebsite/README.md

 It was originally designed for the Flux cluster at UW La Crosse but can be used for any educational cluster.
 Here is a demo: http://flux.cs.uwlax.edu/~shiwakot.prasann/clusterWebsite

 ## Installation
-The skeleton of the website can be easily adapted for use by any cluster.
-The project uses HTML5, CSS Bootstrap 3.3.7, jQuery 1.12.14, Angularjs 1.5.8 and Python 2.7.
+The skeleton of the website can be easily adapted for use on any cluster.
+The project uses HTML5, CSS Bootstrap 3.3.7, jQuery 1.12.14, Angularjs 1.5.8, Python 2.7 and [CherryPy](http://www.cherrypy.org/) (a lightweight web framework).
 The html web page is styled with bootstrap and jQuery.
 The data is served as json files through a cherrypy server then fed through an Angularjs app to **index.html**.
-The cluster app uses ‘ngRoute’ as a dependency and utilizes the routing library to change views (‘ng-view’) without refreshing.
-The website is linked to the Angularjs routing library 1.2.28 and the dependency is already included in the app (**js/app.js**).
+The cluster app uses the ‘ngRoute’ routing library to change views (‘ng-view’) without refreshing.
+The Angularjs routing library 1.2.28 is already included in the app (**js/app.js**).

 ### Software Setup
 The project provides a lightweight cherrypy server (**server/clusterServer.py**) with minimal security.
-Therefore, while running the server it is advisable to utilize a full featured web server (like Apache).
-This can be installed on your machine to maintain security.
+Therefore, while running the server it is advisable to utilize a full featured web server (like Apache) and firewall.
+We assume you have something like this in place already, or you will add the required functionality to the CherryPy server as needed.

+All front-end dependencies link to static versions included in the project or externally hosted versions.
 CSS bootstrap is statically linked and is in **bootstrap/**.
-While switching versions, it is essential to retain the main css file (**bootstrap/css/main.css**).
-The Angularjs as well as jQuery versions can be changed by altering the script links (**index.html**).
+When switching versions, it is important to retain the main css file (**bootstrap/css/main.css**) which contains some CSS specifically for this website.
+The Angularjs, as well as jQuery, versions can be changed by altering the script tags in (**index.html**).

 ### Getting it working
 Clone the files in the appropriate directory.
 Install [python](https://www.python.org/downloads/) then download the [cherrypy](http://docs.cherrypy.org/en/latest/install.html) package.
 To initialize the server, go to the **server** directory before executing **clusterServer.py**.